Tiehuis/Tiehuis.github.io/_posts/2017-04-22-generic-data-structures-in-c.md

 for a final implementation if you don't want to read all this.*</small>

 Generic data structures in C typically have a pretty unfriendly API.
-They either rely on void pointers and erase type information or have resort to macros to provide a semblance of the templating system found in C++.
+They either rely on void pointers and erase type information, or resort to macros to provide a semblance of the templating system found in C++.

 This post will look at constructing a macro-based vector in C with a focus on ease of use.
 We will use modern C11 features and ample compiler extensions to